edu-sharing/php-auth-plugin/Readme.md

     await navigator.serviceWorker.ready;
 }
 ```
+**Important:**
+If, for some reason, you use a proxy for communication with the Rendering Service 2 API, please make sure it also forwards the "Authentication-Info" header.
+It is necessary for the service worker to function.

 **NOTE:**
 When testing locally (using non-secure http), you need to allow service workers in your browser:
 - Chrome: chrome://flags → Insecure origins treated as secure → Add your origin (e.g., http://localhost:8080) → Enable